 Follow the guidelines in Sections VI and VII above during all forest treatments.
 Below are descriptions and management recommendations for the five primary management areas.
 Two of these primary units have further been divided to into smaller management areas.

-A. AREA 1 (214 ACRES): Southwest Corner and Cunningham Hill Mine Watershed management recommendations for each of the two areas.
+A. AREA 1 (214 ACRES): Southwest Corner and Cunningham Hill Mine Watershed

 Figure 5: Dense ponderosa pine forest of Area 1A.